-- 1. Except as specifically noted, Contractor shall provide and pay for: - A. Labor, tools, materials, transportation, disposal, equipment, and machinery - B. Other facilities and services necessary for proper execution and completion of work within the required schedule - 2.
+- 1. Except as specifically noted, Contractor shall provide and pay for: - A. Labor, tools, materials, transportation, disposal, equipment, and machinery

+- B. Other facilities and services necessary for proper execution and completion of work within the required schedule - 2.
 Comply with all federal, state, and local regulations as well as all portions of this Plan and any additional documentation provided by the City. - 3.
 The contract associated with this project is subject to Davis-Bacon and Related Acts.
 Davis-Bacon Act and Related Act contractors and subcontractors shall pay their laborers and mechanics employed under the contract no less than the locally prevailing wages and fringe benefits for corresponding work on similar projects in the area.
+QEP or ECIA can request a list of employees each day prior to the start of work and review licenses.
+The Contractor must agree to provide pay stubs and allow interviews that must be performed to verify staff is being paid according to Davis Bacon wages.
 The Contractor shall comply with the Federal Labor standards set forth in the Davis Bacon Act Copeland Act and the Contract Work Hours and Safety Standards Act, and all rulings and interpretations of the Davis-Bacon Act and related Acts contained in 29 Code of Federal Regulations (CFR) Parts 1, 3 and 5 area herein incorporated by reference in this contract. - 4.
-Removal and disposal of all regulated materials and proper generation and timely distribution of waste shipment records and waste disposal manifest(s). - 5.
+Removal and disposal of all regulated materials and proper generation and timely distribution of waste shipment records and waste disposal manifest(s).
+Provide photographic log of all site activities. - 5.
 Contractor's onsite workers shall hold appropriate and valid lowa asbestos licenses; all the appropriate documentation shall be provided. - 6.
-Contractor shall submit of all required local, state, and federal notifications and permits.
+Contractor shall submit all required local, state, and federal notifications and permits.
 Contractor shall provide copies of such notifications and submittals within 24 hours to the City. - 7.
-Contractor shall maintain project records for as many years as required by local, state, and federal regulatory requirements. - 8.
-Contractor shall conduct personal exposure assessment, monitoring, and other requirements as required by the Occupational Safety and Health Administration (OSHA).
-Personal exposure assessment and monitoring shall, at a minimum, include the following: - A. Complete an initial assessment to satisfy OSHA 1926.1101 alternative control methods for Class I/II asbestos abatement work per paragraphs (g) (g) and (g)(8) of the standard.
+Contractor shall maintain project records for as many years as required by local, state, and federal regulatory requirements. - Contractor shall conduct personal exposure assessment, monitoring, and other requirements as required by the Occupational Safety and Health Administration (OSHA).
+Personal exposure assessment and monitoring shall, at a minimum, include the following: - A. Complete an initial assessment to satisfy OSHA 1926.1101 alternative control methods for Class I/II asbestos abatement work per paragraphs (g) (g) and (g)(8) of the standard. - B. Alternative control methods shall capture or redirect dust before reaching employees.
+A certified industrial hygienist (CIH) or licensed professional engineer who is also qualified as a licensed asbestos project designer shall evaluate the work area, the projected work practices, and the engineering controls.
+The planned control methods shall be adequate to reduce direct and indirect employee exposure to below the permissible exposure limits (PELs) under worst-case conditions of use and shall prevent asbestos contamination outside of the regulated area.